 Decide which tools you are going to use

 When deciding which tool to use for a call, Microsoft Teams, Skype, Google Hangouts, Zoom and Slack are currently the most popular meeting tools.
 All have their pros and cons, but you’ll manage with each of them.
 If you want to participate people, you also need some kind of shared workspace.
 Some tools come with this already, like Skype for Business or Zoom, and some don’t.
-In those latter cases, you need to choose a separate tool for collaboration
+In those latter cases, you need to choose a separate tool for collaboration.

 We recommend trying out these combinations:

-• Teams /Zoom /Slack + Sharepoint Powerpoint /OneNote
+- Teams /Zoom /Slack + Sharepoint Powerpoint /OneNote

-• Google Hangouts + Jamboard /Docs /Pages
+- Google Hangouts + Jamboard /Docs /Pages

-• Teams /Zoom + Mural /Miro (for more advanced workshopping)
+- Teams /Zoom + Mural /Miro (for more advanced workshopping)

 Setup a shared space

-• Make sure all your teammates have access to shared meeting files
+- Make sure all your teammates have access to shared meeting files

-• Prepare the materials you’re going to present and work on
+- Prepare the materials you’re going to present and work on

 Test the equipment

-• If you’re able to use video stream, test your camera before the session starts
+- If you’re able to use video stream, test your camera before the session starts

-• If the participants are new to you, you have a big group of attendees or the meeting is going to be a lengthy one: start 10-15 minutes earlier to check that everything is working properly.
-You can also have a check-up session day before the actual meeting – in that case the participants will have more time to fix their tools, if any problems occur.
+- If the participants are new to you, you have a big group of attendees or the meeting is going to be a lengthy one: start 10-15 minutes earlier to check that everything is working properly.
+You can also have a check-up session a day before the actual meeting – in that case the participants will have more time to fix their tools, if any problems occur.

-• Remember to have a backup plan for those who have troubles joining the call, seeing the screen, using the collaboration tools etc. (Believe us, this happens quite often.)
+- Remember to have a backup plan for those who have troubles joining the call, seeing the screen, using the collaboration tools etc. (Believe us, this happens quite often.)

 There are a lot of things to consider, so always prepare well

-• Make sure you have a clear agenda for the session.
+- Make sure you have a clear agenda for the session.

-• Flow: If the meeting includes workshopping, it’s best to timebox everything.
+- Flow: If the meeting includes workshopping, it’s best to timebox everything.
 Plan and walk through the whole agenda.
 If you haven’t organised remote meetings or workshops before, it’s good to rehearse with your colleagues beforehand.

-• If the meeting includes ideation, it’s good to share background information about the ideation topic beforehand.
+- If the meeting includes ideation, it’s good to share background information about the ideation topic beforehand.

-• Send information about the event beforehand to participants: agenda and system requirements.
+- Send information about the event beforehand to participants: agenda and system requirements.
 Encourage them to choose a good (quiet) location and ensure their tools are working.
 Give your participants also the possibility to get prepared.

-• Consider recording the meeting, especially if some invitees can’t participate.
+- Consider recording the meeting, especially if some invitees can’t participate.
 Remember always to ask for recording consent, beforehand though!

-• If you’re using a company meeting room for your meeting/workshop, it’s good to reserve the room 15 minutes before the event.
+- If you’re using a company meeting room for your meeting/workshop, it’s good to reserve the room 15 minutes before the event.
 You will need some time for getting organized.

-• Consider having a co-host: If you’re workshopping with a large group, having someone helping you out with facilitating the event is useful.
+- Consider having a co-host: If you’re workshopping with a large group, having someone helping you out with facilitating the event is useful.
 It decreases your organising pressure and usually shows in the participants’ satisfaction.
 While one host is presenting, the other one can concentrate on fixing possible practical challenges.
 Just remember to practice the choreography beforehand with your peer.

 2. Start